polkastarter/polkastarter-crowdloan/README.md

 ```

-We have also created a new crowdloan campaign and registered a parachain with if 0.
+We have also created a new crowdloan campaign and registered a parachain with if id 155.

 ## References